Universal Translation Services

 A translation is great if it is:

-• Hundred percent accurate and looks just like the original document with the exception of the language
+• Hundred percent accurate and looks just like the original document except for the language

 • Culturally appropriate so the audience does not get offended by it and can relate to it